John is a retired librarian who writes articles based on material gleaned mainly from obscure books and journals.

-John Donne (1572-1631) was one of the poets given the title “metaphysical” by Samuel Johnson, on account of their use of clever devices and “conceits” to express meaning, although very few of these poets (who also included George Herbert, Andrew Marvell and Henry Vaughan) were primarily concerned with the niceties of philosophical argument.
+John Donne (1572-1631) was one of the poets given the title “metaphysical” by Samuel Johnson on account of their use of clever devices and “conceits” to express meaning.
+However, very few of these poets (including George Herbert, Andrew Marvell, and Henry Vaughan) were primarily concerned with the niceties of philosophical argument.

 A "Divine Poem"

 Nativity forms part of his verse collection Divine Poems, published in 1607.
 It is one of a set of seven sonnets having the general title La Corona (The Crown).
 The sonnets tell the life of Christ, the first being an introductory prayer and the others being titled (in their original spelling) Annunciation, Nativitie, Temple, Crucifying, Resurrection, and Ascention.
 The “metaphysical conceit” is that the last line of each sonnet is repeated as the first line of the next, thus linking them all together as a single work and indicating how each part of Christ’s life was essential to his earthly mission.
 The final line of the seventh sonnet is also the first line of the first, so a circle is completed.

 The sonnet form used by Donne is basically that of the Petrarchan sonnet, with the rhyme scheme of the first eight lines (the octet) being ABBAABBA.
 However, Donne was not consistent in his scheme for the sestets of the seven sonnets, alternating between CDDCEE and CDCDEE (although the sixth and seventh sonnets are both CDCDEE).
 “Nativity” is one of three of the sonnets to have the CDDCEE pattern.

 Read More From Owlcation

 There He hath made Himself to His intent

 Weak enough, now into the world to come;